-Redeterminations of the borrowing base under the Credit Facility, are based primarily on reserve reports that reflect commodity prices at such time, and occur semiannually, in March and September, as well as upon request by the lenders at their sole discretion, no more than once per six-month period.
-We also have the right to request up to two additional borrowing base redeterminations each year at our discretion.
+Redetermination of the borrowing base under the credit facility, is based primarily on reserve reports that reflect commodity prices at such time, occurs semi-annually, in March and September, as well as upon requested interim redeterminations, by the lenders at their sole discretion.
+We also have the right to request additional borrowing base redeterminations each year at our discretion.
 Significant declines in commodity prices may result in a decrease in the borrowing base.
 These borrowing base declines can be offset by any commodity price hedges we enter.
 Our obligations under the credit facility are secured by substantially all assets of the Partnership, including, without limitation, (i) our interest in the joint venture, (ii) all our deposit accounts, securities accounts, and commodities accounts, (iii) any receivables owed to us by the joint venture and (iv) any oil and gas properties owned directly by TXO Partners or its wholly-owned subsidiaries.
 We are required to maintain (i) a current ratio greater than 1.0 to 1.0 and current assets shall include availability under the Credit Facility, but shall exclude the fair value of derivative instruments, and current liabilities shall exclude the fair value of derivative instruments and any advances under the Credit Facility and (ii) a ratio of total indebtedness-to-EBITDAX of not greater than 3.0 to 1.0.
-For purposes of the total net debt-to-EBITDAX ratio ("Leverage Ratio"), total net debt includes total debt for borrowed money (including capital leases and purchase money debt), minus unrestricted cash and cash equivalents on hand at such time (not exceeding \$15.0 million in the aggregate), minus the unpaid balance of the FAM Loan.
-EBITDAX means sum of (i) net income plus interest expense; income taxes paid; depreciation, depletion and amortization; exploration expenses, including workover expenses; noncash charges including unrealized losses on derivative instruments; and, any extraordinary or non-recurring charges, minus (ii) any extraordinary or non-recurring income and any non-cash income including unrealized gains on derivative instruments.
+For purposes of the total net debt-to-EBITDAX ratio

+("Leverage Ratio"), total net debt includes total debt for borrowed money (including capital leases and purchase money debt), minus unrestricted cash and cash equivalents on hand at such time (not exceeding \$15.0 million in the aggregate), minus the unpaid balance of the FAM Loan.
+EBITDAX means sum of (i) net income plus interest expense; income taxes paid; depreciation, depletion and amortization; exploration expenses, including workover expenses; non-cash charges including unrealized losses on derivative instruments; and, any extraordinary or non-recurring charges, minus (ii) any extraordinary or non-recurring income and any non-cash income including unrealized gains on derivative instruments.
 Effective with the Second Amendment, our hedge requirements are based on availability under the Credit Facility and the Leverage Ratio.
 If the Leverage Ratio is greater than 0.75 to 1.00, we are required to hedge at least 50% of reasonably anticipated projected production of proved developed producing reserves for the 24 months following the end of the most recent quarter.
-If the Leverage Ratio is less than 0.75 to 1.00 and availability under the Credit Facility is greater than 20% of the then current borrowing base, the minimum required hedge volume would be 35% for the 12 months following the end of the most recent quarter.
+If the Leverage Ratio is less than 0.75 to 1.00 and availability under the Credit Facility is greater than 20% of the neutrent borrowing base, the minimum required hedge volume would be 35% for the 12 months following the end of the most recent quarter.
 If the Leverage Ratio is less than 0.50 to 1.00 and availability under the Credit Facility is greater than 66.7% of the then current borrowing base, there would be no minimum required hedge volume.
 Our Credit Facility prohibits us from hedging more than 90% of our reasonably projected production for any fiscal year.
-We expect to complete our spring redetermination in May 2024.
-Under the terms of the Credit Facility as amended by the Second Amendment, we were in compliance with all of our debt covenants as of December 31, 2023 and March 31, 2024.
+We expect to complete our spring redetermination in May 2025.
+Under the terms of the Credit Facility as amended by the Fourth Amendment, we were in compliance with all of our debt covenants as of March 31, 2025 and December 31, 2024.
 Additionally, we believe we have adequate liquidity to continue as a going concern for at least the next twelve months from the date of this report.